Frequently Asked Questions

 How do I fill out the departmental approval form?

 Research what courses may be available to you at the host institution and write down what courses you're hoping to take if you go on exchange (view a course calendar on the host institution website).
 This is a “wish list” of courses, and you are not committed to taking these courses.
 Write this “wish list” on the departmental approval form, including course weight, and have your undergraduate advisor (advisors if you’re a double major) sign it.
 You need to hand in 1 form per host institution.
 Bring printed descriptions of these courses to help your academic advisor determine whether the coursework you plan to take abroad is suitable.

 How do I hand in my study exchange application?

-Follow the detailed instructions indicated on Depart Smart once you have attended an info session!
+Follow the detailed instructions indicated on the Student Exchange Program on MyLearningSpace once you have attended an info session!